 Health and nutrition – Tdh fights against severe malnutrition among children.
 Medical structures are strengthened to improve the quality of care.
 There is an increase in healthcare coverage thanks to free medical care for children under five years old as well as expectant and nursing mothers.
 Healthcare workers are assisted in their role of educating mothers about prevention, detection and follow-up care for children.
 Finally, Tdh contributes to the effectiveness and efficiency of the care given to children by providing computerization for health centres.

 Juvenile justice – In 2009, Tdh launched a project aimed at improving procedures relating to justice for minors and promoting alternatives to detention within the community.

 Protection for unaccompanied migrant minors – Tdh ensures protection for children who want or have to leave their home towns.
 They are accompanied by social workers who offer them protection when faced with the risks of exploitation, trafficking or bad treatment.

-• In the seven districts it works in, 92% of children suffering from malnutrition have been cured.
+• In the seven districts where Tdh works, 92% of the children suffering from malnutrition were cured

 Pay for healthcare for 20 children under the age of five for one year.

 Send 10 children to school who have been rescued from exploitation in quarries.